byorgey/blog/posts/2026/06/26/FTA-holes.lagda.md

 scratch—without using anything from the standard library, and without looking up any reference material.
-I based it only on my experience in Agda, knowledge of the relevant proofs on an informal level, and Agda tricks I've picked up along the way (from *e.g.* Conor McBride, Jacques Carette, colleagues at Penn, and elsewhere).
+I based it only on my experience in Agda, knowledge of the relevant proofs on an informal level, and Agda techniques I've picked up along the way (from *e.g.* Conor McBride, Jacques Carette, colleagues at Penn, and elsewhere).

 I decided to publish the proof, with extra commentary, in the hopes